-All the past meetings of the stockholders were held in the principal place of business of the Company or any location within Metro Manila, Philippines as may be designated by the Board of Directors.
+Due to the government-mandated COVID-19 safety protocols, the Company did not hold a physical annual stockholders' meeting in 2020 and instead conducted the meeting through livestreaming.
+The procedure and further details for attending and voting the meeting through remote communication (including the requirements for the submission of ballots and proxies) were discussed in the definitive information statement released for the meeting.
+All the other past physical meetings of the stockholders were held in the principal place of business of the Company or any location within Metro Manila, Philippines as may be designated by the Board of Directors.
 The annual stockholders' meeting of the Company in 2019 was held at the Edsa Shangri-La Manila, Ortigas Centre, Mandaluyong City, Metro Manila and in 2018 at the Valle Verde Country Club in Pasig City, Metro Manila.